 How Spelling Games Help Kids Learn Without Knowing It

 Games that children choose to play in their free time can teach spelling more effectively than worksheets they resist.
-Here's the science behind four free spelling games — and what each one is best suited for.
+Here's the science behind six free spelling games — and what each one is best suited for.

 The single most reliable predictor of spelling improvement is frequency.
 Children who spell for five minutes every day consistently outperform those who do an hour once a week — but getting to "every day" is the hard part.
 A child who dreads spelling practice will avoid it.
 A child playing a game they enjoy will return tomorrow without being asked.